oviu/INST126/Project3/README.md

 Maybe in the future to better plan out data structures, methods for handling the data.

 .
 The write_report function was a hassle.
-It did not pan out as expected from the flow chart.Since my data was sorted by date, and the specification was by members then date, my solution was to create a list of strings that followed the specification and joined them in writing to the file report.
+It did not pan out as expected from the flow chart.Since my data was sorted by date, and the specification was by members then date, my solution was to create a dictionary containing users  with a list of strings that followed the specification and joined them in writing to the file report.
+Similar troubles in getting the day problem day couts for a user so I used the same dictionary concept.
 Updated write_report flowchart.

 .
 Another error I ran into was an improper if statement placement.
 It placed all users and their session in a problem dictionary.
 It took me little bit of time to figure it out and move it out of the for loop.